Welcome to today's edition of the Rush 24-7 podcast.

 And they are supposed to be interested in genuine national interest, not self-interest.

-And I'll tell you what, when you can get yourself in a situation where you can climb a ladder of success without having your merit judged, that's that's the creme de la creme.
+And I'll tell you what, when you can get yourself in a situation where you can climb a ladder of success without having your merit judged, that's the creme de la creme.

 This is what they're all afraid of losing.